 If you want more storage space for your memories, you can expand your storage through Google One (where available).
 In the US, plans start at $1.99 per month for 100 GB of storage.
 Plans include additional member benefits like access to Google experts, exclusive features like advanced photo editing tools, and shared family plans.

 Important: If you have a Pixel 5 or an earlier device, you’ll continue to receive free unlimited storage for photos and videos backed up from your Pixel devices.
 Learn more about your storage options.

 What happens to my photos if I’m over the limit?

-You will be unable to back up any additional photos and videos after June 1, 2021 if you're out of storage or over quota.
-When you’re over quota, it means you’re using more storage space than you have available.
+As of June 1, 2021, if you're out of storage or over quota, you won't be able to back up additional photos and videos.
 If you're over quota for 24 months, your content may be impacted.
-You can always free up space through the Google One storage manager and within the products themselves.
+Learn more about your storage quota.
+You can always free up storage space through the storage management tool, Google One storage manager, and within the products themselves.
 Learn how to manage your Google storage space.